lorossi/circle-tiling/README.md

 So, basically, you can fill ANY surface with a square.
 Neat!
 You can also fit quarter of a circle inside a square, leaving only some border to be seen.
 So this script basically generates a lot of square and fills them with arches.

 The colors are picked from a 9 palettes, and to each palette is associated a different font that, in my opinion, best represented the palette itself.
+Additionally, after everything is renderd, a huge amount of particles are added to the main canvas, giving it a little "old and precious" feel, to texturize a little bit and give some depth to the final product.

+Do you like a painting?
+Click `download image` to save it and keep it forever!

 ## Output images